DrJieTao/mental_health_2026/paper_outline_dark_side_v2.md

 Ground each choice in literature: mandatory DA (ChatEval), external RA audit (Process vs. Outcome Review), two-pass adaptive depth (CriticBench saturation), cross-batch curation (PAMAS information drowning).

 ### 3.3 The Curation Pipeline as Proto-Knowledge-Retrieval (200 words)
 Frame pool as a precursor to structured knowledge retrieval.
 FM-6 reveals where it succeeds and where it fails.
+Note: the architecture is modular by design — each component (RA, pool injection) can be independently disabled, enabling the controlled ablation in §4 that isolates each layer's contribution to both performance and failure modes.

 ---